ENG

-Driven by the European Green Deal and the Next Generation EU, the ecological transition has finally begun.
-Dedagroup's contribution to supporting new green development models: Public Services, Fashion, and Banking & Finance
+On the push of the European Green Deal and the Next Generation EU , the green transition has finally kicked off.
+Deda's contribution to supporting new models of sustainable development: Public Services, Fashion and Banking & Finance

 Nowadays, doing business and running a company can no longer ignore the attention paid to environmental issues.
 It has now become clear that the ecological transition is a top priority for implementing sustainable growth in a global and interconnected world.
 This awareness gradually translates into strategic plans and concrete actions, starting with the European Green Deal, aiming to transform the European Union into the first climate-neutral continent by 2050.